edkreuk/FMD_FRAMEWORK/Readme.md

 ### Variable Library

 The Variable Library centralizes the management of variables used throughout the FMD Framework.
-It is integrated with the `PL_LOAD_ALL` process, allowing parameters to be passed dynamically during execution.
+It is integrated with the `PL_LOAD_ALL` process, allowing Variables(parameters) to be passed dynamically during execution.

+### Parameters in PL_LOAD_ALL pipeline

+Parameters are added for the ConnectionString and Database name for the SQL_FMD_FRAMEWORK.
+These parameters are necassary for the build in logging.
+Parameters are updated according your environment during the execution on the Setup Notebook.

 **Currently supported variables:**
 - `key_vault_name`